 The included cable is the same length as the cable included with the Utopia, but does away with the locking jacks in favor of a standard 1/4-inch connector on the input side and dual 3.5-mm jacks that plug into the headphones.
 The magnetic locking case is included as well.

 The Elear headphones aren’t exactly cheap, but they’re much more affordable than the Utopia, with a retail price of $1,000.

 Both of the above models are meant to be paired with a quality digital-to-analog converter and headphone amp.
 While the open-back design is widely recognized as providing superior sound, it isn’t ideal in an office or other crowded environment.
-Focal’s Listen headphones are meant for the listener who wants a pair of headphones they can use on the go, but doesn’t want to sacrifice sound quality.
+Focal’s Listen headphones are meant for the listener who wants a pair of

 The Listen headphones feature a closed-back, over-ear design with a 40mm driver constructed from a titanium-coated Mylar sheet.
 Frequency response is a claimed 15 Hz to 22 kHz — not as impressive as the more expensive open-back models, but still capable of covering the entire range of frequencies found in most recorded music.